The Police Report Becomes the Model's Memory

 A police report is not a memo.
 It is one of the documents through which state force becomes administratively real.

 Reports help supervisors review conduct, prosecutors decide whether to charge, defense attorneys test inconsistencies, judges evaluate warrants and suppression issues, insurers and city lawyers assess liability, journalists reconstruct events, and families try to understand what happened.
 In many ordinary cases, the report becomes the most accessible official account of an encounter.
 It is shorter than body-camera footage, easier to search, easier to quote, and easier to move through the justice system.
+That makes it part of AI in government and AI in legal practice, not merely a productivity feature.

 That means report-writing is not only clerical labor.
 It is a moment of accountability.
 The officer must decide what mattered, what authority was used, what was seen, what was heard, why discretion was exercised, and how the encounter should be described under legal and departmental categories.